mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 Description:
 This comment suggest that we have properties which are present only in latest property files and not in old property files because there might me some properties which are recently added, so the users need to go through these properties and check the default values given in the latest property files and check if these property values needs changes if so, please manually update the same.

 This comment advises users to update the properties in the latest version if the default property values needs an update.
-It implies that the latest properties may not be suitable or required, and users should determine whether the default value needs a change in the latest version.
+It implies that the latest property values may not be suitable or required, and users should determine whether the default value needs a change in the latest version.

 Action:
 Users should manually review and if necessary update the property value in the latest version's property file based on the requirements which are suitable for latest config.
 This ensures that the properties are reviewed and updated with appropriate values in the LTS version.